-More common crimes like motor vehicle theft, aggravated assault, burglary, rape, and sexual offenses have all increased over the past few years.
+More common crimes like motor vehicle theft, burglary, aggravated assault, and sexual offenses have all increased over the past few years.

-School security in higher education is paramount, yet complex.
+School security in higher education is paramount, and complex.
 When you think about modern college and university campuses, you realize that they are made up of more than just classrooms.
 They are cities unto themselves, where thousands of students, faculty, and others live, work, and interact on a daily basis for extended hours.
-This creates unique challenges that require strategic solutions and physical security.
-Simply installing security alarms for schools is not enough.
+This creates unique challenges that require technology solutions and physical security.
+Installing security alarms is not enough.

 What Are School Security Systems?

-Comprehensive security systems in schools include technology, but they focus on a more holistic approach to provide layers of security.
-Installing cameras and an alarm system is critical, as is hiring security guards and security teams, but school administrators must also create a culture of safety that is part of everyday campus life.
+Comprehensive security systems in schools include technology, but they focus on a more holistic approach to provide a multi-layer approach to security.
+Installing 24/7 cameras and an alarm system is critical, as is hiring security guards and security teams, but school administrators must also create a culture of safety that is part of everyday campus life.

 Types of School Security Technologies